tdwg/vocab/documentation-specification.md

 Documents SHOULD be maintained as part of a publicly accessible version control system that ensures document files will not be lost and that previous document versions can be located and accessed through their immutable IRIs.

+### **5.1 Documents from incomplete standards** ###

+If a Task Group chartered to develop a standard fails to meet the requirement of its charter, it may be disbanded by the Executive Committee [PROCESS].
+In that case, drafts of documents created by the Task Group should be published as Task Group Notes.
+The Header Section of each document should include a Status Note (Section 3.2.3.1) including the following statement: "This document has been published as a Task Group Note and is no longer under development.
+It has not been endorsed by TDWG and has been made available for reference purposes only."
+Machine-readable representations of the documents (if any) should include this statement as the value of an rdfs:comment property.

 ## **6 References** ##